 When constantly moving, chasing budgets and schedules, and documenting everything along the way, we do consider travel to be work these days.
 So sometimes we really just need a break from our life of so-called “holidays”, and we found this recently at Resorts World Langkawi where we were able to finally relax, and do nothing but indulge in what we desire the most.
-As in food, and drink, and more food.
+In food, and drink, and more food.

 The Seagull Coffee House

-Langkawi’s Geoforest Park
+Langkawi’s Geoforest Park (Unesco)

 The Sunset Cruise